What is durian fruit?

-Durian is a tropical fruit, which is characterized by its large size and hard shell.
-It has a smelly, custard-like meat with large seeds in it.
-There are many varieties, but the most common is Durio zibethinus.
-The pulp of the fruit can have many colors.
-It is most commonly yellow or white, but it can also be red or green.
-Durian grows in tropical regions around the world, especially in Southeast Asian countries such as Malaysia, Indonesia, and Thailand.
-The fruit can grow to 1 foot (30 cm) long and 6 inches (15 cm) wide.
+Durian is a tropical fruit characterized by its large size and hard shell.
+It has a smelly, custard-like flesh with large seeds inside.
+There are several species, but the most common is Durio zibethinus.
+The pulp of the fruit can come in a variety of colors.
+It is most commonly yellow or white, but can also be red or green.
+Durian grows in tropical areas around the world, especially in Southeast Asian countries such as Malaysia, Indonesia and Thailand.
+Fruits can grow up to 1 foot long and 6 inches wide.
 A typical durian fruit has about 2 cups (486 grams) of edible pulp.

 How is it used?

-Durian is used in sweet and savoury dishes.
-Both buttered meat and seeds are edible, but the seeds need to be cooked.
-This taste is described as tasted like cheese, almonds, garlic and caramel at the same time.
+Durian is used in both sweet and savory dishes.
+Both the buttery flesh and seeds are edible, but the seeds need to be cooked.
+The flavor has been described as tasting like cheese, almonds, garlic and caramel all at the same time.